Over the years I’ve tested a variety of different tongue scrapers — copper, steel, plastic; you name it.

-Thick enough that it does not feel too sharp (in my opinion) when pulled along, it is not so thick that there is no scraping sensation.
+It's thick enough that it does not feel too sharp (in my opinion) when pulled along, but not so thick that there is no scraping sensation.

 The handles can be used as grips as you pull the cleaner from the back of the tongue to the front and can be used either one handed or two handed.
 Two hands gives a little more control.

 I did not get a choice of coloured rubber grips, but depending on where you buy it you may do.